Siegel-Veech Constants

 circumferences.append(circumference)

-We will plot a histogram of all the cylinders that we found ordered by their length.
+We plot a histogram of all the cylinders we found, ordered by length.
 It would be easy to plot this differently, weighted by the area, …

 lengths = [sqrt(float(v.x()) ** 2 + float(v.y()) ** 2) for v in circumferences]